-Growing up in the country with very few other kids close by, many of my days were spent fixing up and playing in our barn’s hayloft, always drawing or creating something for that little space.
-Wandering through the woods collecting rocks, flowers, moss, anything interesting to bring back.
-Sewing pillows or crocheting little potholders.
-Stitching pictures of flowers for the walls.
-I would pick wild apples and blackberries for dessert for me and the many kitties we always seem to have that slept in the barn.
-Those early years influenced my lifelong love and appreciation for all things simple and handmade.
+Growing up in the country, many of my days were spent playing in our barn’s hayloft, always decorating that little space – my own little workshop.
+Wandering through the woods collecting rocks, flowers, moss, anything interesting to bring back and use.
+Sewing pillows, crocheting little potholders, and stitching pictures of flowers for the walls.
+Picking wild apples and blackberries to make dessert for the many kitties we always had.
+Those early years influenced my lifelong love and appreciation for anything that is simple and handmade.

 I am now settled and living in a small Pennsylvania town outside of Pittsburgh.
 Happily married, and mom to one sweet kid.
 I started Rabbit Hill Primitives and Vintage in 2005.
 Before that, I had many jobs… waitress, front desk clerk, store manager of a little shop, foundation work for cancer research, garden maintenance and design at a local nursery, and financial analyst with one of the largest waste management companies in the US.
 And while I enjoyed all of those things, I was certainly searching for something and never felt fully content or satisfied.